gtluu/blanka/README.md

 BLANKA is a command line tool used to remove noise and blank background signals from mass spectrometry data.

 This repo contains the publication version of BLANKA.
+For the current version please see https://github.com/gtluu/blanka_v1.

 ## Workflow